EversongWoods/UnityOidcClient/README.md

 ## Android support

-* Import the Google Play Services Resolver for Unity package from https://github.com/googlesamples/unity-jar-resolver (currently play-services-resolver-1.2.72.0.unitypackage)
+* Import the Google Play Services Resolver for Unity package from https://github.com/googlesamples/unity-jar-resolver
-* Add ResolveDependencies.cs to /Assets/PlayServicesResolver/Editor/ with code to include the android support library.
-* In Unity, go to menu Assets -> Play Services Resolver -> Android Resolver -> Resolve Client Jars.
-* You should now have customtabs-23.0.0 and support-annotations-23.0.0 in /Assets/Plugins/Android folder.
 * Add an Android Unity plugin project to handle auth redirects (see AndroidUnityPlugin project).
 * You will need to copy classes.jar from your Unity install folder e.g. C:\Program Files\Unity\Editor\Data\PlaybackEngines\AndroidPlayer\Variations\mono\Release\Classes\classes.jar to AndroidUnityPlugin/app/libs.
 * This project contains an activity that handles auth redirects and some build scripts to export the project as a JAR file.